nolus-protocol/test-suit/README.md

 ## Prerequisites

 You need Node v14+ and npm installed on your machine.
-You also need to install the project's dependencies via:
+You also need to install [jq](https://stedolan.github.io/jq/download/) and the project's dependencies via:

 ```sh
 yarn